nandita16gupta/BigData_tech/README.md

 After giving it column names, uploading it will create a view within Hive that is sitting on our Hadoop instance
 Now upload the u.item ffile limited by | symbol

-- Use SQL queriies on these databases and visualize them with the inbuilt tool
+- Use SQL queries on these databases and visualize them with the inbuilt tool